 One of the first things inventors ask me about is the patent search (sometimes called an “invention search” or “prior art search”).
 Generally, it is a good idea to conduct a patent search before proceeding too far down the path toward filing for a patent application.
 However, every scenario is different, and your patent attorney may recommend filing a patent application right away.

 This is particularly true given the “new” patent law which became effective in 2013.
 The new patent law made the U.S. patent system “first-to-file” for most new patent applications that are filed.
-(Read more about the new patent law and how inventor rights are affected here).

 There are generally two categories of patent searches.
 The first category, which this article refers to, is a patentability search.
 That is, the search looks for patents (and possibly for other publications) that show the invention already exists.The second category refers to whether a product infringes a patent.
 That is not the type of patent search this article is referring to.
 If you are in need of an infringement search, it is best to work with an experienced patent litigation attorney.